5 Great Seesaw Tips and Tricks

 3. Insert the Text Boxes Ahead of Time

 This tip is especially good for grades K-2 or first time users.
 Some students may have trouble adding text boxes and resizing.
-I always like to add text boxes to the student template as a start, and they can modify and change the font/color on their own.
+I always like to add text boxes to the student template as a start, using the largest area needed, then they can modify and change the font/color on their own.
 It gives them something to start with!

 seesaw messages